ganrad/aks-aspnet-sqldb-rest/README.md

     # Wait for a few minutes for the 'metrics-server' to receive the latest compute metrics
     # from 'heapster'.
     #
     # Login to another terminal window via SSH.
 Check the no. of 'auto' scaled instances.
-The underlying 'replica set' should have auto scaled the no. of instances to > 1 < 10 instances.
-    # If the CPU load doesn't move up above 50%, you may need to open up more terminal windows
+    # The underlying 'replica set' should have auto scaled the no. of instances to > 1 < 10
-    # and run the shell script multiple times.
+    # instances.
     $ kubectl get hpa claims-api-hpa -n development NAME             REFERENCE                                  TARGETS   MINPODS   MAXPODS   REPLICAS   AGE claims-api-hpa   Deployment/aks-aspnetcore-lab-claims-api   52%/50%   1         10        2          17m